abdulwaheed76/practices/README.md

 ## Frontend react
 #### One file per component
 Create one js/jsx file and one .scss file for each component.
 Do not worry about more files and directories.
 Worry about more number of lines in one file.
+Create a separate scss/css file for each componenet .jsx file even if the component is small enough or the scss/css file have fewer lines of code.

 # Efficiency
 #### consistency